Acne rosacea - definition and mechanism of formation

 Summary

-Acne rosacea is a chronic disease with a complex etiology that requires an individualized approach.
-Early diagnosis and consistent treatment can control symptoms, limit recurrences and protect the skin from permanent changes.
+Rosacea is a chronic disease with a complex etiology that requires an individualized approach.
+Early diagnosis and consistent care can control symptoms, limit recurrences and protect the skin from permanent changes.

 Our line of cosmetics for rosacea